 - Description – The fruit of the breadfruit, a tree of the botanical family Moraceae, reaches a height of 20 meters.

-The pulp of the fresh breadfruit is approximately seventy percent water, but once dried, its composition is like wheat flour.
+The pulp is approximately seventy percent water, but once dried, its composition is like wheat flour.
 Wheat flour contains more protein but less fat, minerals, and vitamins than breadfruit.
-The case, then, is that this fruit may be used as a substitute for wheat flour in tropical regions where there is a lack of bread-producing grains.
+The case is that this fruit may be used as a substitute for wheat flour in tropical regions without bread-producing grains.

-It cannot be said that breadfruit is a complete food such as beans or other legumes; breadfruit is a critical component in the diets of tropical countries.
-Breadfruit’s most abundant component is STARCH, which makes up most of its carbohydrates, as is the case with wheat flour.
+It cannot be said that this fruit is a complete food like beans or other legumes; however, it is a critical component in the diets of tropical countries.
+As with wheat flour, Breadfruit’s most abundant component is starch, which makes up most of its carbohydrates.
 Throughout digestion, starch is slowly converted into glucose, the essential energy source for the body’s cells.

-- PULP – Breadfruit is juicy and filled with fine threads.
+- PULP – It is juicy and filled with fine threads.
 Its taste is mild and relatively neutral.
 It may be eaten raw or cooked, roasted, or fried.

 - SEEDS – The fruit of certain breadfruit varieties contain numerous sources that are eaten roasted as if they were chestnuts.